tonyheupel/liquid-node/README.markdown

 ## Implementation of Promises

 I started with the [**futures** package](https://github.com/coolaj86/futures) as an implementation of Promises but it didn't chain as nicely as I had hoped for.

-So here is LiquidNode's custom Promise implementation:
+So here is LiquidNode's custom Promise implementation.
+It's loosely based on [jQuery's Deferred](http://api.jquery.com/category/deferred-object/), [Promises/A](http://wiki.commonjs.org/wiki/Promises/A), and [Q](https://github.com/kriskowal/q).

 ```coffeescript
 fs        = require "fs"